atuttle/blog/blog/2016/the-cost-of-abstraction.md

 > The doctor at 40 doesn't seem to be worried about discovering that all his knowledge of the vascular system is about to evaporate in favor of some new organizing theory.
 The same goes for the lawyer, the plumber, the accountant, or the english teacher.

 While there is a nugget of truth in this quote (more on that in a moment), I would assert in response that Ben probably doesn't know too many doctors, lawyers, plumbers, accountants, or teachers.
-Or at least he doesn't ask them about their Continuing Learning Efforts.
+Or at least he doesn't ask them about their Continuing Learning Efforts (CLE's).

-Your family doctor probably attends at least once conference a year, and very likely _regularly_ attends lunch-and-learn sessions paid for by pharmaceutical companies where she gets free lunch in exchange for learning about the company's new drugs: How they work, what they do, and what off-label uses they might be good for, to name just a few things.
+Your family doctor probably attends at least one conference a year, and very likely _regularly_ attends lunch-and-learn sessions paid for by pharmaceutical companies where she gets free lunch in exchange for learning about the company's new drugs: How they work, what they do, and what off-label uses they might be good for, to name just a few things.
 I have friends that were pharma reps and friends that are doctors, and I'm speaking from first-hand conversations with them.

 Anyone remember "New Math"?
 Ben's parents were probably complaining about it when he was in 6th-10th grade, if my math is correct.
 Teachers were learning and applying new techniques for helping kids to understand mathematical concepts.
 The same is probably true for reading, writing, and other concepts too.
 And we're going through it again now: What people often refer to as "common core" (which I support) &ndash;which is actually just a new program put in place to _satisfy_ common core&ndash; is an updated approach to teaching based on scientific research on the subject.